Are you moving to Portugal? Make sure you and your family are covered for every eventuality by reading our guide to health insurance in Portugal.

-This guide to health insurance in Portugal covers:
+This guide on health insurance in Portugal covers the following topics:

 - Private health insurance in Portugal

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have a wide access to trusted hospitals, clinics, and doctors to provide expats with help on tailoring a plan to suit your individual healthcare needs.
 Give yourself peace of mind in Portugal and get a quote from Cigna today.

 The COVID-19 pandemic has been a difficult time for everyone.
 Many expats find themselves separated from family and loved ones in their home countries.
 As a foreigner, it is also sometimes difficult to find critical information regarding coronavirus infection rates, local measures and restrictions, and now, thankfully, vaccinations.

 - For general coronavirus health information in Portugal, including vaccination schedules and locations, visit the SNS Coronavirus (COVID-19) website

 - For official COVID-19 measures, rules, and restrictions in Portugal, see our article about COVID-19 in Portugal or visit the Portuguese government’s Coronavirus (COVID-19) website